telefonicaid/iotagent-ul/docker/README.md

-If the `IOTA_REGISTRY_TYPE=mongodb`, a [MongoDB](https://www.mongodb.com/) database instance is also required - the example below assumes that you have a `/data` directory in your hosting system in order to hold database files (please amend the attached volume to suit your own configuration)"
+If the `IOTA_REGISTRY_TYPE=mongodb`, a [MongoDB](https://www.mongodb.com/) database instance is also required - the example below assumes that you have a `/data` directory in your hosting system in order to hold database files - please amend the attached volume to suit your own configuration.

 ```yml
 version: '3.1'